yuchen-mei/voyager/README.md

-# MINOTAUR DNN Accelerator
+# Voyager DNN Accelerator Generator

-This repository contains the MINOTAUR DNN accelerator HLS code.
+This repository contains the Voyager DNN accelerator generator.

 It is written in SystemC/C++ and can be used for simulation (which allows for fast verification) and for generating Verilog (RTL code).
 The RTL code is then used for RTL-level (cycle-accurate) simulations and further synthesis of real HW.